Puddle Jumping

 Caring for an autistic child

-Fostering any child, whether they are on the autism spectrum or not, will bring both its challenges and rewards.
-There is lots of support out there, including specific support for children with autism and those who care for them.
+Taking care of any child, whether they are on the autism spectrum or not, will bring both its challenges and rewards.
+There is lots of support out there, including specific support for autistic children and those who care for them:

 • The NHS website has a helpful directory of autism support, including national charities and forums.